Britain's wealthiest people are richer than ever, study finds

-LONDON Britain’s wealthiest people are richer than they have ever been, with a combined fortune of 518.9 billion pounds – equivalent to a third of the nation’s gross domestic product, according to an annual study.
+LONDON, May 17 Britain's wealthiest people are richer than they have ever been, with a combined fortune of 518.9 billion pounds ($874 billion) - equivalent to a third of the nation's gross domestic product, according to an annual study.

 The Sunday Times Rich List for 2014 shows that the 1,000 richest men and women have surged to new heights, with their combined wealth rising by 15.4 percent on last year's total of 449.6 billion pounds.